 Coping with the loss of a pet can be particularly hard for seniors.
 Those who live alone may feel a loss of purpose and an immense emptiness.
 A pet’s death may also trigger painful memories of other losses and remind caregivers of their own mortality.
 What’s more, the decision to get another pet is complicated by the possibility that the pet may outlive the caregiver and that the decision to get another pet hinges on the person’s physical and financial ability to care for a new pet.
 For all these reasons, it’s critical that senior pet owners take immediate steps to cope with their loss and regain a sense of purpose.
 If you are a senior, try interacting with friends and family, calling a pet-loss support hotline, even volunteering at a local humane society.

 Surviving pets may whimper, refuse to eat or drink, and suffer lethargy, especially if they had a close bond with the deceased pet.
 Even if they were not the best of friends, the changing circumstances and your emotional state may distress them.
 (However, if your remaining pets continue to act out of sorts, there could actually be a medical problem that requires your veterinarian’s attention.)
 Give surviving pets lots of TLC and try to maintain a normal routine.
 It’s good for them and for you.

 Getting another pet

 Rushing into this decision isn’t fair to you or your new pet.
 Each animal has their own unique personality and a new animal cannot replace the one you lost.
-You’ll know when the time is right to adopt a new pet after giving yourself time to grieve, considering whether you’re ready, and paying close attention to your feelings.
-When you’re ready, remember that your local animal shelter or rescue is a great place to find your next special friend.
+You’ll know when the time is right to adopt a new pet after giving yourself time to grieve, considering whether you’re ready, and paying close attention to your feelings and the feelings of your other pets.
+When you’re ready and/or they need that companionship, remember that your local animal shelter or rescue is a great place to find your next special friend.